legioner9/plt/README.md

 - nginx, sites, mediawiki ...
 - caelum progect - wiki in repo (pars .dd dirs)
-- do fn: install from tsf - codium, intellij ...
+- do fn: install from tsf - codium {before delit file .vscode-oss dir not created}, intellij ...
+- in mm_... include point start flow AND correct list .exl and other

 ## any